alfonsomt/vamphyre/README.md

 ### VAMPhyRE.py options
 **-p** name of the file that contains the VPS, present in ~/VAMPhyRE/VPS/ path.
-You can add a file with user kmers as well.
+You can add a file with user-defined kmers as well.

 **-t**, # number of threads.